An adverse selection approach to power pricing: Main results

 where $\phi(t)$ represents the Agents' time preference for electricity.
 This factor is common to every Agent and typically represents the preference to have electricity during the daytime than during the middle of the night.
 We suppose that $\gamma<1$ and we consider two different cases: $\gamma\in (0,1)$ and $\gamma<0$.
 The function $g_\gamma$ represents the willingness of the Agents to pay for their consumption depending on their type $x$, and we take typically $g_\gamma(x)=x$, if $\gamma\in (0,1)$ and $g_\gamma(x)=1-x$, if $ \gamma<0$.
 Graphic illustrations of the utility function are shown in Figure \ref{utility}.
 The case $\gamma \in (0,1)$ corresponds to the modelling of industrial Agents, whose utility grows to infinity if they can have infinite volume of electricity: they can always make their industrial capacities grow and generate more benefits whenever they have extra electricity.
 On the contrary, they can stop producing if they could not get any electricity or substitute it by another energy, which corresponds to a zero utility whenever $c=0$.
 The case $\gamma <0$ illustrates the residential Agents utility for whom electricity is a staple product: they can not avoid consuming electricity (they would get $-\infty$ utility).
 They also face a saturation effect: above a high volume of electricity, they do not gain much satisfaction with an extra quantity, because all their electrical needs are already fulfilled.

-The probability density function of the types is know by the Principal and denoted by $f$.
-The indirect utility $P^\star(x)$ is the best level of utility that an Agent of type $x$ can obtain by signing the contract, which is put into place during the period $[0,T]$
+The density function of the types is known by the Principal and denoted by $f$.
+The indirect utility $P^\star(x)$ is the best level of utility that an Agent of type $x$ can obtain by signing the contract, during the period $[0,T]$

 The tariffs designed by the Principal need to respect the individual rationality of the Agents.
 Indeed, Agents are not forced to accept the contract offered by the Principal, since they can pick alternative electricity providers, offering better conditions.
 This is taken into account in the model via a reservation utility $H$ which represents the minimum level of satisfaction that an Agent needs to achieve in order to accept the contract.
-This reservation utility can be interpreted as an aggregation of competitors' offers or as a minimum level of utility imposed by public services, who offer a regulated tariff.

 Agent of type $x$ signs the contract with the Principal if and only if $P^\star(x)\ge H(x)$.
-We consider two cases for $H(x)$, either a constant function or a concave one verifying that the elasticity of reservation utility is smaller than the the elasticity of willingness to pay for consumption, i.e. $ g_\gamma/g_\gamma^\prime \le H/H^\prime$.
-The concavity of $H$ indicates that competitors target principally the more efficient Agents.
-We denote by $X^\star$ the set of Agents who end up signing the contract
+We consider two cases for $H(x)$, either a constant function or an increasing concave one verifying a certain condition.\footnote{Namely, that the elasticity of reservation utility is smaller than the elasticity of willingness to pay for consumption, i.e. $ g_\gamma/g_\gamma^\prime \le H/H^\prime$.} The increasing property of $H$ indicates that competitors target principally the more efficient Agents.
+Indeed, a high value of $H$ means that the customer is harder to satisfy because he has better external alternatives, which we suppose to be competitors offers.